msalganik/soc555-cos598J_s2024/assignments.md

 menuPosition: 3
 ---

-## Assignment 1: Evaluation and Extension of Hegre et al.'s predictions of armed conflict
+## Assignment 1: Evaluation and extension of Hegre et al.'s predictions of armed conflict
+***

 ### Description

 [Hegre et al. (2013)](https://www.jstor.org/stable/24016137) predict “changes in global and regional incidences of armed conflict for the 2010-2050 period.”
 [Hegre et al. (2021)](https://academic.oup.com/isq/article/65/3/660/6124679) evaluate these predictions over the 2010-2018 period.
 Both papers provide their code in their supplemental materials, and the UCDP/PRIO Armed Conflict Data Set is publicly available:
 * [Hegre et al. (2013) replication materials](https://havardhegre.net/replication-data/)
 * [Hegre et al. (2021) supplementary materials](https://academic.oup.com/isq/article/65/3/660/6124679?login=false#supplementary-data)
   * Tip: the authors include a readme file on running their code to reproduce visualizations from their article.
 If you want to reproduce those visualizations, you may need to make some tweaks to the dependency files, run.sh, and/or some of the R files to get the code to run.
 * [UCDP/PRIO Armed Conflict Data Set](https://ucdp.uu.se/downloads/)

 You have two goals for this assignment: